anthonytwh/SurgicalTracking/README.md

 # SurgicalTracking

-Mechanical Tracking of a six-sensor robotic arm using Arduino.
+Mechanical Tracking of a robotic-arm assisted surgical tool using Arduino and vPython.